appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/README.md

 ## Getting help

-If you are unable to resolve your error, please reach out to support via the chat widget on the bottom of the screen.
+If you are unable to resolve your error, please reach out to support via the chat widget on the page.